raziqimtiaz/INFM600_RA/README.md

 --------
 Combining the focal dataset with either one of the other two datasets helps in answering the question: What role does population density of a community and its proximity to facilities(Sports and Pools) play in the utilisation of these faculties by the residents of Howard County?

-The results will help the user of this dataset identify which facilities to target in terms of increasing resident engagement.
-All facilities which are closest to the most densely populated communities will be the primary target.
-On the other hand if results illustrate that some facilities are far away from a densely populated community then that will allow the CA to make necessary accommodations for these communities in future.
-As seen I think this dataset would help in effectively strategizing outreach efforts for CA facilties like swimming pools and sports fields.

 -----------------------------------------------------------------------------------------------------------------------------

 License